If you are looking for a truly remote area of Vancouver Island, Cape Scott Provincial Park is it!

 Ronning’s Garden

-In 1910, Bernt Ronning carved out of the rainforest a five-acre parcel of land for use as an exotic garden.
+In 1910, Bernt Ronning carved a five-acre parcel of land out of the rainforest for use as an exotic garden.
 It features fascinating plants brought by the original owner from around the world, including bamboo and Monkey Puzzle trees – one of which is said to be the tallest recorded in North America.
-Today a small group of volunteers tend to the property.
+Today, a small group of volunteers tend to the property.

 You’ll see the sign for Ronning’s Garden on your right-hand side between Holberg and Cape Scott Provincial Park.